Fed up with the same-old service stations? Need a break from the monotony of endless motorway miles?

 Postcode: NP10 8YW

-Near Newport, Tredegar House is a great stop-off if you’re travelling to or from Wales.
+Travelling to or from Wales?
+Near Newport, Tredegar House is a great stop-off.

 This grand mansion, now under the care of the National Trust, boasts a rich tapestry of stories dating back to the seventeenth century.
 For those who love soaking up nature, there’s an orchard garden, a cedar garden and an orangery.